lihaoyi/macropy/readme.md

 Lessons
 =======
 Writing macros is not easy, to say the least.
 Thus, although you could theoretically "do whatever the hell you want" when writing macros, you probably don't want to.
-Here are some of the lessons learned in creating the suite of demos included with MacroPy.
+Instead, you should [minimize what the macros do](#minimize-macro-magic), [avoid them entirely when not necessary](#no-macros-necessary), be concious of [the amount of "magic" you introduce](#levels-of-magic) and [why, exactly, you want to use macros](#whither-macropy).

 Minimize Macro Magic
 --------------------